 - Certificate of good conduct

-For easy and fast processing of your visa application, the application needs to be submitted at the 'Visa Application Centre' (VAC) and not at the embassy.
-The address, as well as all other information, can be found on https//be.tlscontact.com/gb/lon/index.php.
+For easy and fast processing of your visa application, the application needs to be submitted at one of the 'Visa Application Centres' (VAC) and not at the embassy.
+The addresses in London, Edinburgh and Manchester, as well as all other information, can be found here: London; Edinburgh and Manchester.

 You can download the visa application form and you will find all conditions on the FPS Home Affairs Immigration Office website, the only competent authority for the admittance, stay, residence and removal of foreigners.

 You will also be able to find out information on the VAC website.
 You will find information about short stay (<90 days) also called C or Schengen visa on the one hand and long stay (>90 days) on the other hand.

 If one wants to start a self-employed activity in Belgium as a foreign national, one must hold a professional card.
 The professional card is the document authorizing you to exercise a self-employed activity.
 The competence for work in Belgium is not a Federal responsibility but rather a Regional.

 The applicant is invited to have a look at the relevant website of the region where he can find the conditions, application form and the list of documents that will have to be submitted.

 - If, after careful lecture of the conditions, the applicant establishes that he qualifies and is able to submit a complete application, the application form and all the relevant documents that will have to be submitted, should be forwarded as a scanned version of the complete application to email@example.com

 - Do note that you will need an ACRO police certificate LEGALIZED and a medical certificate from one of our ACCREDITED DOCTORS.
 As this could take some time don’t wait until the last moment to obtain these.

 - The Embassy will then proceed to an initial verification of the pre-application.